jkmckay/DaggerWithAndroidViewModel/README.md

 that are instantiated by the Android framework and not by Dagger.
 It works this out via a mapping of each concrete classes to a specific `AndroidInjector` of that class.
 This mapping is passed  to a `AndroidInjector.Factory` which the `DispatchingAndroidInjector` relies upon.

+#### ContributesAndroidInjector

+The `@ContributesAndroidInjector` annotation is used to generate an `AndroidInjector` for the method's return type.
+The `AndroidInjector` is implemented with a Subcomponent and will be a child of the module's component.

+For example if one is providing a `HomeActivity` as part of an `ActivityModule`, which is part of a `AppComponent`.
+Using `@ContributesAndroidInjector` will net the following:

+* AppComponent : `Component`
+  * AndroidInjectorSubComponent : `SubComponent`
+    * HomeActivity's AndroidInjector: `AndroidInjector`
+  * ActivityModule: `Module`
+    * HomeActivity: `Activity`